yihaoding/minetrace/README.md

 the one whose removal costs the most (Hit@1 0.904), and every number in the generated narrative resolves to a field of the record (lookup failure 0.00).

-**Prefer it in particular when the explanation must describe the deposit rather than the training sample.** At 0.631 it holds its attribution best of the five models under bootstrap resampling — the decision tree, whose explanations look the tidiest at 2.1 features, keeps only 0.351 of its top-3 and is also the weakest extrapolator at 0.573.
+**Prefer expert tree in particular when the explanation must describe the deposit rather than the training sample.** At 0.631 it holds its attribution best of the five models under bootstrap resampling — the decision tree, whose explanations look the tidiest at 2.1 features, keeps only 0.351 of its top-3 and is also the weakest extrapolator at 0.573.

-**Prefer it where coverage is uneven.** An expert whose data source is missing at a query point abstains, the remaining weights renormalise, and `confidence` falls with the evidence actually available (0.97 → 0.38 as six of seven sources are withheld); a fixed-width model must impute the missing columns and answers in the same tone regardless.

-**Treat every model with caution for greenfield search.** Under the spatial split all five fall to 0.57–0.74, and on Mn the expert tree scores below chance (0.269) because the learned direction inverts in the northern region.

 **If you want both, score with the forest and explain with the expert tree.**
 Nothing in this repository prevents that pairing, and we have not evaluated it;